Michaelangel007/d2_cheat_sheet/README.md

    * Hover over rune to see details
    * Rune chest dropping and farming info
    * Hover/touch rune header for rune instructions
+   * Owned runes are remembered for the next time you (re)load the page
  * Sortable runeword table
    * Defaults to `Owned` to see only the runewords you can make with the runes you "own"
    * Can toggle each runeword as a favorite -- which will add it to the "rune manifest"
+   * Favorite runewords are remembered for the next time you (re)load the page
    * Minimum runeword level
    * Color coded offense and defense stats in runewords
    * Alternating runeword background row colors for readability